Jircs1/chefjircs/README.md

 ## Contributions

+New projects may be added via pull request by adding a directory with a "seed.jsonc" (jsonc=with comments) containing:

+* `seeds` - an array of seed deployment + factory addresses
+* `recipes` - an array of  ABI functions/event names that will have 1 or more tables generated

-New projects may be added via pull request by adding a directory with a "config.jsonc" (with comments).
-The goal is to have addition of new config.jsonc programmatically generate new datasets within minutes of addition to this repo via Github Actions.
+The goal is to have chefs be able to quick and _programmatically_ generate new datasets within minutes of addition to this repo via Github Actions.

 A ChefTime DAO to build and project models is under design consideration for Fall 2023: